Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

    > This is a string

-3. Update the Android `versionCode` in `app/app.config.ts` (e.g. `11` becomes `12`)

-   > This is a number

-4. Update the iOS `buildNumber` in `app/app.config.ts` (e.g. `'19'` becomes `'20'`)

-   > This is a string

-   > The different version numbers/codes mentioned in steps 1-3 will probably all have different values.
+   > Version numbers for the MVP version of the app should begin with a `1`, version numbers for the MVP+1 version of the app should begin with a `2` etc.

-5. Get your pull request approved as you normally would.
-When you're ready to merge your code into the `main` branch and deploy the updated app, double-check your version numbers in the previous steps are still right compared to what's in `main` (somebody else could have merged in code recently and changed the version numbers since you last checked - if you need to, update the version numbers before merging).
+3. Get your pull request approved as you normally would.
+When you're ready to merge your code and deploy the updated app, double-check the version numbers in the previous steps are still right compared to what's in `main` or the release branch (somebody else could have merged in code recently and changed the version numbers since you last checked - if you need to, update the version numbers before merging).

-   > We haven't dealt with version number issues with a release branch yet.
-You'll need to see whether the iOS and Android version numbers/codes have to be increased and how that works with production releases.

-6. Go ahead and merge your pull request into the `main` branch.
+4. Go ahead and merge your pull request into the `main` or release branch.

 ### Build the Android version

+5. Make sure you are on the right branch locally and have pulled the latest code before you go any further.

+   > If you are deploying a production release, you should be on the `main` branch.
+If you are deploying a test release, you should be on a release branch.

+   > Do `git pull` to make sure you have pulled the latest changes from GitHub, including the pull request you've merged in.

-7. In the `app` directory run `npm run build-android` (it's the same command if you are creating a build either for internal testing or for production - releasing the app to the public)
+6. In the `app` directory run `npm run build-android` (it's the same command if you are creating a build either for internal testing or for production - releasing the app to the public)

    > If asked to install extra packages, say **yes**